auriq/ESSDBConnect/README.md

 ## Directories in this repository

-Each directories are independent set and contain everything it needs (as dataset and jdbc jar file) except database itself.
+Each directory is independent of each other and contains everything it needs (as dataset and jdbc jar file) except database itself.
 For example, if you are just interested into "mysql", then you can remove other directories as "mongodb" or "postgresql".